thinkshout/thinkshout/_case_studies/tolerance.md

       ThinkShout set out to turn the wealth of articles and resources Tolerance.org had into teachable materials, and did so by creating a guided Learning Plan Builder that makes all content classroom-ready.
 Tolerance.org grants free access to thousands of resources -- from video to essays to proven teaching strategies -- and everything within that catalogue is now actionable.

-  - section-image: "/assets/images/work/tolerance/TS-Case-Studies-Tolerance-Actionable-Content-1.png"
-    section-image-alt: "Image: Examples of actionable content such as featured articles with a 'Teach This' button that adds content directly to your learning plan."

-  - section-title:
-    section-description: |

-      Users can create custom lessons using the step-by-step process in the Learning Plan Builder, or they can start with any compelling piece of content they find and build a plan around that.
-And, because ThinkShout takes a mobile-first approach to all our projects, the site is well-positioned to meet its users where they are in the moment they are inspired.

   - section-image: "/assets/images/work/tolerance/TS-Case-Studies-Tolerance-Bullying-Bias-1.png"
     section-image-alt: "Image: Tolerance.org Desktop and Mobile"

   - section-title:
     section-description: |
-      Our approach to design was based on the foundation that the user in this case is looking for resources related to a specific topic they wish to address in the classroom.

-      The overall goal however was to provide an experience without barriers.
-Regardless of whether a user is on their phone while riding the train to work, or on their desktop at home, they should be able to easily access all resources as well as use them to build learning plans.
+      Our approach to design was to provide an experience without barriers.
+Regardless of whether a user is on their phone while riding the train to work, or on their desktop at home, they should be able to easily access all resources as well as use them to build learning plans using the step-by-step process we built.
 We wanted a streamlined experience, with everything from magazine articles, lessons, texts, and professional development materials to be easily digestible, searchable, and most importantly, the ability for users to build a plan off of them on the fly.

+  - section-image: "/assets/images/work/tolerance/TS-Case-Studies-Tolerance-Actionable-Content-1.png"
+    section-image-alt: "Image: Examples of actionable content such as featured articles with a 'Teach This' button that adds content directly to your learning plan."

+  - section-title:
+    section-description: |
-      We partnered with the internal design team at the Southern Poverty Law Center (Teaching Tolerance is a program of the SPLC) to evolve the current Tolerance.org brand to accommodate a modern, content-rich site.
+      We took the current Tolerance.org brand and refreshed it to accommodate a modern, content-rich site.
 While sticking with their current brand's foundation, we explored brand colors and typography treatments that would allow for a design that supports (rather than overshadows) the robust content offered.
-They also have a beautiful, vast library of photography, and are consistently creating timely and engaging illustration.
+Teaching Tolerance also has a beautiful, vast library of photography, and are consistently creating timely and engaging illustration.
 Those elements are what drive the core visuals of the site.

   - section-image: "/assets/images/work/tolerance/tolerance-illustrations-john-jay-cabuay.jpg"
     section-image-alt: "Image: illustration of 2 students"